Muon beams towards muonium physics: progress and prospects

 Based on the relaxation measurements, the muon gradually depolarizes under the local magnetic field.
 The muon spin resonance technique allowed active control of the spin state through an external radio-frequency (RF) magnetic field applied along the initial muon spin direction.
 The RF field can create Zeeman splitting, but it does not flip the muon spin directly.
 Instead, when the radio frequency matches the Zeeman energy gap, the muon spin will flip due to the hyperfine interaction.
 By combining precession, relaxation, and resonance measurements, researchers can fully probe the local magnetic properties of materials.
 The following sections describe applications of $\mu$SR in condensed matter physics and materials science.

 The performance of $\mu$SR spectroscopy highly depends on the intensity and polarization of the muon beam.
 Modern accelerator muon sources provide high-quality beams that satisfy precise measurements of spin precession and relaxation.
 A spectrometer requires several essential components, including a beam transport system, a controlled sample environment for temperature and magnetic fields, and fast-timing detector arrays.
-The technical parameters and operational capabilities of major $\mu$SR facilities are summarized in Table~\ref{tab:key_performence_muSR}.
+Table~\ref{tab:key_performance_muSR} presents an overview of key performance parameters for several leading $\mu$SR spectrometers currently operating worldwide.
+It is not intended as a direct performance ranking or comparison.
+In particular, it should be noted that the ISIS facility at RAL uses a pulsed muon beam, whereas PSI and other facilities operate with continuous or quasi-continuous beams.
+These fundamentally different time structures lead to intrinsically different time resolutions, and the parameters listed should be understood within the context of each beam type.
 With such instrumentation, $\mu$SR has become a powerful tool to explore a broad spectrum of material properties, ranging from superconductivity to complex magnetic phases.